 Public blockchain networks that have high utilization, are available today and offer practical data sharing capabilities for enterprises seeking to share data publicly.
 However, not all blockchain networks need to be public.
 Industries can establish private blockchain networks for stakeholders that can be optimized to support higher transaction rates and avoid involving volatile cryptocurrencies.
 However, it makes little sense to develop private blockchain solutions from scratch.
 There are experienced blockchain teams with mature technology who can create and operate private blockchain networks on proven and existing technology.
 Whether the blockchain network is private or public, there must be sufficient stakeholder participation to ensure the task of maintaining blockchain ledgers is distributed across a significant quantity of stakeholders to achieve consensus.

 While it makes little sense to store the vast majority of enterprise data on blockchain, blockchain technology can play a valuable role in securing data that is stored privately, off-chain.

-Platforms like the open source Cognida Platform, utilize blockchain to store an enterprises list of digital identities, roles and access policies.
+The incorporation of blockchain into enterprise identity management systems enables businesses to distribute lists of digital identities, roles and access policies on a network of distributed ledgers.
 This data can be shared with partners or used by edge and cloud computing systems to authenticate and authorize access.
 Enterprises can maintain digital identity lists on a blockchain ledger, sharing them with other organizations.
 This decentralizes identity and access management and eliminates the need to manage or store user information on networked servers.

 Digital documents can be digitally signed with an identity’s private key and hashed to validate both the document and signature.
 Document hashes can be stored on immutable blockchain ledgers to validate documents.
 Documents can be distributed via email, stored on multiple servers, yet each copy can be authenticated using data hashes from shared blockchain ledgers.
 This approach has broad applications across all industry sectors to validate shared digital documents.